Brent Robitaille - Kalymi Music

 Can Composers Express Emotions Through Music?

-The following article, co-authored by Dr. William Thompson and Brent Robitaille, was originally published in the Empirical Studies of the Arts.
-It has been cited many times in the literature on psychology and music perception.
+The following article, co-authored by Dr. William Thompson and Brent Robitaille, was originally published in the Empirical Studies of the Arts and has been cited many times in the literature on psychology and music perception.
+See my profile page on Google Scholar for more information: Brent Robitaille – Google Scholar

 Abstract